anl-cyberscience/LQMToolset/docs/configure.md

     - After creating the certificate, you will need to export it
         - Click the export button at the bottom of the window and accept the defaults
         - Store it in a location accessible to LQMT
-        - Specifify the location in the cafile configuration parameter for the specific Palo Alto device
+        - Specify the location in the cafile configuration parameter for the specific Palo Alto device
 - Create the block list objects
     - Log into the Web GUI as an administrator
     - Select the Objects tab